 Choose and Book

-If you've been referred to a specialist by your GP via Choose and Book and you have an appointment reference number and a password, you can book, change or cancel your appointment online or by phone.
-The appointment number is 0345 608 8888 (open every day from 7am to 10pm).
-Please note that on November 1 2011 opening times will change to:
+If you've been referred to a specialist by your GP through Choose and Book and you have an appointment reference number and a password, you can book, change or cancel your appointment online or by phone.
+The appointment number is 0345 608 8888.
+The appointments line opening hours are: